jmpinit/old-blog/_posts/2014-01-25-motion-panels.md

 * [Vibratory Conveyor](http://www.youtube.com/watch?v=0eDWGMLf8dQ)

 Each of their arrays has 285 transmitters.
 Each transmitter costs $5.
 So with 4 arrays that's about $5700 just for the ultrasonic transmitters.
 Clearly cost is prohibitive for reproducing this project, so I started thinking about cheaper ways to accomplish similar goals.

-# The Idea

-An affordable table that can rearrange the items placed on top of it.

 ## Motion Panel